vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1997 India and the Hellenistic World.
 Finnisch Oriental Society, Helsinki.
 Studia Orientalia 83.

-Kātyāyanaśrautas¯utra
+Kātyāyanaśrautasūtra

-(KSS) The ´ Srautas¯utra of Kātyāyana.
+(KSS) The ´ Srautasūtra of Kātyāyana.
 With extracts from the commentaries of ´ Karka and Yāj˜nikadeva edit. by Albrecht Weber.
 Reprint, Varanasi 1972.
 The

 Chowkhamba Sanskrit Series 104.